Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach: Broad Collaborative Filtering

 \section{Broad Collaborative Filtering}

-In this section, we will describe in detail the proposed Broad Collaborative Filtering (BroadCF) method.
-First of all, we will describe how to transform the original user-item rating data into the form of (Rating collaborative vector, Rating one-hot vector) for each user-item pair, which will be taken as input and output to the broad learning system.
+In this section, we will describe the proposed Broad Collaborative Filtering (BroadCF) method in detail.
+First of all, we will describe how to transform the original user-item rating data into the form of (Rating collaborative vector, Rating) for every user-item pair, which will be taken as input and output to BLS respectively.
 Then, we will describe the broad learning part.
-Finally, we will describe the rating prediction procedure and summarize the propose BroadCF method.
-For clarity, Figure~\ref{figure:process} illustrates the main idea of the proposed BroadCF method.
+Finally, we will describe the rating prediction procedure and summarize the {proposed} BroadCF method.
+For clarity purpose, Figure~\ref{figure:process} illustrates the major procedure of the BroadCF method.